Stardown-app/ABS_YT_Extension/README.md

-# a-better-subcribe-system
+# A Better Subcription System

-browser extension for subscribing to playlists versus channels
+A browser extension for subscribing to playlists versus channels in YouTube.

-## Development

-This extension was created with [Extension CLI](https://oss.mobilefirst.me/extension-cli/)!

-If you find this software helpful [star](https://github.com/MobileFirstLLC/extension-cli/) or [sponsor](https://github.com/sponsors/MobileFirstLLC) this project.

-### Available Commands
+## Available Commands

 | Commands | Description |
 | --- | --- |